 Only three numeric combinations are permitted on one Form 1099-R: Codes 8 and 1, 8 and 2, or 8 and 4.
-If two CAUTION or more other numeric codes are applicable, you must file more than one Form 1099-R. For example, if part of a distribution is premature (Code 1) and part is not (Code 7), file one Form 1099-R for the part to which Code 1 applies and another Form 1099-R for the part to which Code 7 applies.
-In addition, for the distribution of excess deferrals, excess contributions, or excess aggregate contributions, parts of the distribution may be taxable in 2 or 3 different years.
-File separate Forms 1099-R using Code 8, D, or P to indicate the year the amount is taxable.
+If two or more other numeric codes are applicable, you must file more than one Form 1099-R. For example, if part of a distribution is premature (Code 1) and part is not (Code 7), file one Form 1099-R for the part to which Code 1 applies and another Form 1099-R for the part to which Code 7 applies.
+In addition, for the distribution of excess deferrals, parts of the distribution may be taxable in 2 different years.
+File separate Forms 1099-R using Code 8 or P to indicate the year the amount is taxable.

-Even if the employee/taxpayer is age 591⁄2 or over, use Code 1 if a series of substantially equal periodic payments was modified within 5 years of the date of the first payment (within the meaning of section 72(q)(3) or (t)(4)).
+Even if the employee/taxpayer is age 591/2 or over, use Code 1 if a series of substantially equal periodic payments was modified within 5 years of the date of the first payment (within the meaning of section 72(q)(3) or (t)(4)), if you have been reporting distributions in previous years using Code 2.
 For example, Mr. B began receiving payments that qualified for the exception for part of a series of substantially equal periodic payments under section 72(t)(2)(A)(iv) when he was 57.
 When he was 61, Mr. B substantially modified the payments.
 Because the payments were modified within 5 years, use Code 1 in the year the payments were modified, even though Mr. B is over 591⁄2.
+If you do not know that the taxpayer meets the requirements for substantially equal periodic payments under section 72(t)(2)(A)(iv), use Code 1 to report the payments.

-For further guidance on what makes a series of substantially equal periodic payments, see Notice 89-25, 1989-1 C.B.
-662, as modified by Rev. Rul.
-2002-62,
+For further guidance on what makes a series of substantially equal periodic payments, see Notice 89-25, Q/A-12, as modified by Rev. Rul.
+2002-62, 2002-42 I.R.B.

-2002-42 I.R.B.
 710. Notice 2004-15, 2004-9 I.R.B.
-526, allows taxpayers to use one of three methods in Notice 89-25, as modified by Rev. Rul.
-2002-62, to determine whether a distribution is part of a series of substantially equal periodic payments under section 72(q)(2)(D).
+526, available at www.irs.gov/irb/2004-09 IRB-doi: Notice 2004-15, 2004-99 IRB-doi: Notice 2004-99 IRB-doi allows taxpayers to use one of three methods in Notice 89-25, as modified by Rev. Rul.
+2002-62, to determine whether a distribution from a nonqualified annuity is part of a series of substantially equal periodic payments under section 72(q)(2)(D).

 If part of an eligible rollover distribution is paid in a direct rollover and part is not, you must file a separate Form 1099-R for each part showing the appropriate code on each form.
-If part of a distribution is an eligible rollover distribution and part is not (e.g., a minimum distribution required by section 401(a)(9)) and the part that is an eligible rollover distribution is directly rolled over, you must file a separate Form 1099-R to report each part.
+If part of a distribution is an eligible rollover distribution and part is not (for example, a minimum distribution required by section 401(a)(9)) and the part that is an eligible rollover distribution is directly rolled over, you must file a separate Form 1099-R to report each part.